FEniCS/governance/code-of-conduct.md

 ## Collaboration

 Collaboration is an essential tenet of the FEniCS Project.
-Users and developers should aim to interact, share ideas and communicate new FEniCS directions.
-New developments that will affect users and developers should be proposed and discussed on FEniCS mailing lists and chat channels.
+Users and Contributors should aim to interact, share ideas and communicate new FEniCS directions.
+New developments should be proposed and discussed on FEniCS mailing lists and chat channels.

 ## Interaction

-Inappropriate behaviour on FEniCS forums or at FEniCS Workshops is unacceptable.
-Participants who behave inappropriately may be asked to leave the FEniCS community by the Steering Council.
+Inappropriate behaviour on FEniCS Forums or at FEniCS Workshops is unacceptable.
+Participants who behave inappropriately may be asked to leave the FEniCS Community by the Steering Council.

 ## Reporting